Hamilton-Jacobi approach to thermodynamic transformations: Geometric Hamilton-Jacobi formulation

-It is simple to check by explicit differentiation that \(\sigma_s(q^i) = U(S,V,N)\) given in eqn (\ref{internal energy}) satisfies eqn (\ref{geomHJT1}) (because of Euler relation) and therefore is a solution to the geometric Hamilton-Jacobi equation.
+It is simple to check by explicit differentiation that \(\sigma_s(q^i) = U(S,V,N)\) given in Eq. (\ref{internal energy}) satisfies Eq. (\ref{geomHJT1}) (because of Euler relation) and therefore is a solution to the geometric Hamilton-Jacobi equation.
 Here the variable \(V\) is in some sense, a cyclic coordinate.
 In the present case however, the form of \(U = U(S,V,N)\) is known from statistical mechanics and we just verified that it is consistent with the geometric Hamilton-Jacobi formulation.
-One can similarly consider the entropy representation and verify that \(S = S (U,V,N)\) given by the Sackur-Tetrode equation [eqn (\ref{SackurTetrode})] satisfies the corresponding geometric Hamilton-Jacobi equation.
+One can similarly consider the entropy representation and verify that \(S = S (U,V,N)\) given by the Sackur-Tetrode equation [Eq. (\ref{SackurTetrode})] satisfies the corresponding geometric Hamilton-Jacobi equation.